JehTeh/jel/README.md

 flash footprint of the C++ standard I/O library, but either option is suitable.

 #### Logging
-Specalized thread-aware traditional and real-time friendly high-speed logging primitives are provided by the JEL in the os/api\_log.hpp header file.
+Specialized thread-aware traditional and real-time friendly high-speed logging primitives are provided by the JEL in the os/api\_log.hpp header file.
 Logging in the JEL is generally done via the async-safe system logging channel, exposed by the jel::log() function.
 The system logging channel is a full Logger class instance configured to capture and display origin thread, timestamp and the message type/level automatically as a prefix when logging functions are called.